Wednesday’s Transactions - WTOP News

 |National Basketball Association

 NBA — Suspended Boston F Grant Williams one game without pay for recklessly making contact and directing inappropriate language toward an official in a game against Chicago on Oct.
-24
+24. Fined Toronto’s president Masai Ujiri $35,000 for approaching the scorer’s table and directing inappropriate remarks toward an official in a game against Miami on Oct.
+22.

 |NBA G League